Project: Art of Web

 Art and Culture of the Web

 The #ARTOFWEB story starts, fittingly, with the web itself.
-We believed that as an Internet connection becomes increasingly ubiquitous around the world, more and more web users had unprecedented opportunities to transition from experiencing the web as consumers (viewing Facebook, watching a TV show, buying a book on Amazon) to experiencing it as creators, merging code, creativity and networks to build surprising new interventions.
+We believed that as an Internet connection becomes increasingly ubiquitous around the world, more and more web users had unprecedented opportunities to transition from experiencing the web as consumers (viewing Facebook, watching a TV show, buying a book on Amazon) to experiencing it as creators, play-testing new methods to build surprising interventions.

 What would happen, we wondered, if we released a call for submissions centred on the concept of every participant helping to build a “living gallery” that would live for 48 hours — a place where each exhibit would also be an invitation for participants to create together with the artists and machines?
 Combined with a series of equally hands-on workshops facilitated by a diverse set of organizations, from Creative Commons to Rhizome, the Internet Archive to the TATE Britain, and Aalto University to Europeana, we hoped the end result would be a new manifestation of networked art, built by the collective hands of a shared creative public.

 This track wouldn’t have been possible without the hard work and passion of everyone who helped us build it.
 The original rebellious read/write spirit of early net.art movements remained alive and well in the global team of #artofweb collaborators, and revealed itself in the track’s results: